 The Commissioner has nearly finished his fourth year in Office.
-The Police and Crime Commissioner elections were due to be held in May 2020, however, as a result of the Covid-19 pandemic they were postponed until May 2021.
+The Police and Crime Commissioner elections were due to be held in May 2020, however, as a result

 During the year the Commissioner has been able to further embed his Police and Crime Plan with the support of the Constabulary and partners.
 This has helped establish effective relationships with key local government, criminal justice, health and third sector partners to develop initiatives and commission activities to reduce crime, support victims and enhance community safety and criminal justice.